A-Croshaw/Riddles/README.md

  * Now Scroll down to depoly :
     * Option 1 is selecting Automatic deploys (Will Update Automaticly when every git push to the repository).
-    * Option 2 is selecting Manual deploy (Needs to me redeployed after every change manually via Heroku deploy tab).
+    * Option 2 is selecting Manual deploy (Needs to be redeployed after every change manually via Heroku deploy tab).

  Visit the live deployment [HERE](https://ac-riddles.herokuapp.com/).